alexsylvian/project-first-run/readme.md

 # New Committing Methods
+- 'git init' to initalize a brand new server (not cloned)

-- git status will tell you what's been changed, staged, committed and what you can do
+- 'git status' will tell you what's been changed, staged, committed and what you can do

 - you can use the echo ' ' >> readme.md command to add things to readme.md without opening it!

+- 'git remote' to connect a cloned main to the github website, connecting to an already existing remote server
+    - 'git remote origin main' to create a brand new repository in github if none exists yet

+- 'git push -u origin main' will push to the github website, necessary for the first time (the '-u' sets the default), after that you can just use 'git push'
+    - you can also do this for banches with 'git push origin (name of branch)'

 - Q exits git diff HEAD (HEAD is the most recent commit)